Gap Year Days 297 – 308

 I loved Myanmar for it’s unspoilt, traditional feel in the rural areas.
 I did not like Yangon as much, it was too big, too crowded and too chaotic for me.
 Bagan and it’s pagodas are simply unique and, like Petra and Angkor Wat, should be on everyone’s bucket list.

-Wifi was generally unreliable, even at our accommodation.
+Wifi was generally unreliable all over Myanmar, even at our accommodation.
 I was very glad I had picked up a SIM card on arrival.

-We didn’t use a lot of public transport.
+We didn’t use a lot of public transport in Myanmar.
 Grab was fantastic in Yangon, but it was not available elsewhere.
 Tuk tuk and taxis are generally really cheap anyway, with the exception of those around Inle Lake.

 Myanmar is a confusing mix of cheap and expensive.
 Our accommodation in Mandalay was probably the best value we have had for our whole trip, but we struggled to find anything to suit us at a better price in Bagan and Inle Lake.
 Food and beer were cheap, wine not so much.